Dancing With The Stars 2017: Simone Biles Favored To Win Mirrorball Trophy

 Someone else that also has a connection to last year’s winner, Laurie Hernandez, and knows a thing or two about winning, himself, is Valentin Chmerkovskiy, who is partnered this year with Fifth Harmony singer Nomani Kordei, as both have the dual task of juggling a rehearsal schedule and Nomani Kordei’s touring schedule.
 Still, another hot-button topic on fans’ minds is whether or not they will get to see Valentin Chmerkovskiy repeat as back-to-back champion in Dancing with the Stars 2017.

-Speaking with US Weekly, Valentin Chmerkovskiy added,
+Speaking with US Weekly, Valentin Chmerkovskiy added the following.

 “She’s got like, a 15-city Asian tour coming up.
 The first four weeks of the show, we’re going to be in Tokyo, Osaka, Shanghai, Malaysia, Singapore.
 I’ve had to travel before, but never to the other side of the world and come back for a live show.
-If there’s a flight delay and we miss Monday, we’re out of the show.”
+If there’s a flight delay and we miss Monday, we’re out of the show.

 “I want to make her look her best.
 I want to embrace every single challenge, because if we conquer those challeith tinges, that’s going to bring us closer together and that’s going to get the fans behind her.”